SRT Protocol Support

 • Set required latency (in SRT Settings)

-• Set optional Stream Id
+• Set optional Stream Id (sender only)

 • Specify the encryption key and AES type (128-bit, 192-bit, or 256-bit) for secure communication